sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 The project is currently **in development**.
-The current stage focuses on completing SQL feature extraction and defining the churn target logic.
+The current stage focuses on completing SQL feature extraction and churn target.

 The dataset is fully synthetic and generated programmatically to simulate realistic e-commerce behavior.